dreamcatcher-tech/network/Inbox/2024-11-01 1059 can multiple branches share a single commit.md

 This would provide the max possible thruput in terms of branching.
 Execution of a batch of branches could be done with a single queue action, and all the branch actions get unpacked rapidly, quickly, then execution can begin.

-We can make the files changes branches be controlled separately, so the git history never pulls in the control layer.
+We can make the file change branches be controlled separately, so the git history never pulls in the control layer.
 All these experience commits, and inside the commit message, or inside a single special file, they would see the commit of the supervisor tree.
 This mirrors how git gets used, since the dev makes changes and from the branch perspective they just magically appear there.

 The control plane could be subject to consensus, which would mean that all the branches could be independent and not transmitted around at all.
 Also the branches could be running on separate consensus groups, to spread the load.